 Which Confederate statues were removed?
 A running list

-After a “Unite the Right” rally in Virginia resulted in the death of a woman who was protesting against white supremacy, many more cities across America have decided to remove Confederate statues and monuments.
+After a “Unite the Right” rally in Virginia to protest against the removal of a statue of Robert E. Lee resulted in the death of a woman who was demonstrating against white supremacy, many other cities across America have decided to remove Confederate statues and monuments.

-Following the violence in Charlottesville, in which scores were injured when white nationalists clashed with counterprotesters, cities are debating whether to remove the controversial monuments, many of which were dedicated in the early twentieth century or during the Civil Rights Movement in the 1960s.
+Following the violence in Charlottesville, cities are debating whether to remove the controversial monuments, many of which were dedicated in the early twentieth century or during the height of the Civil Rights Movement in the 1960s.

-Discussions are under way about the removal of monuments in New York, Dallas, San Antonio, Houston, Atlanta, Memphis, Nashville, Pensacola, Florida, Helena, Montana, Jacksonville, Florida, Lexington, Kentucky, Richmond, Virginia, Birmingham, Alabama, and Stone Mountain, Georgia.
+Discussions are under way about the removal of monuments in Dallas, San Antonio, Houston, Atlanta, Memphis, Nashville, Pensacola, Florida, Jacksonville, Florida, Lexington, Kentucky, Richmond, Virginia, Birmingham, Alabama, and Stone Mountain, Georgia.

+Here is a running list of all the monuments that have been removed and the cities that have removed them:

 Under cover of darkness, city workers removed a statue on Aug.
 18 of former Supreme Court Justice Roger Taney that had been on the State House’s front lawn for 145 years.
 Taney authored the Supreme Court’s 1857 Dred Scott decision, which held that African-Americans could not be U.S. citizens.
 The city’s Republican mayor said through a spokesman that it was removed “as a matter of public safety.”